Stock of the Day

 Investors should be bearish about investing in Chunghwa Telecom Co., Ltd. for these reasons:

-• The company has a relatively high P/E ratio of 26.62, which may suggest that the stock is overvalued compared to its earnings, potentially deterring value-focused investors.
+• The company's price-to-earnings (P/E) ratio is relatively high, which could indicate that the stock is overvalued compared to its earnings.